Shoulder Rotator Cuff Repair

 After Rotator Cuff Reconstruction outlines basic surgical aftercare.
 Physical therapy is of utmost importance in the first two months after surgery.
 Shoulder motion should be regained rapidly in a passive fashion only.
 This helps minimize pain and stiffness and protects the repair.
 Slowly active motion and strengthening is reinstituted.
 Below is an outline of therapy guidelines.
 These are modified depending on tear size and tendon quality.

 Post Operative Therapy

-- Post op day 1 to 6 weeks: --Pendulum exercise for early motion.
+- Post-op day 1 to 6 weeks: --Pendulum exercise for early motion.
 Passive elevation with a pulley and non-operative arm assistance.
 Rotation and extension of the arm with a dowel or stick

-- Post op week 6 to 8: --Early isometric rotator cuff strengthening.
+- Post-op week 6 to 8: --Early isometric rotator cuff strengthening.
 Active rotator cuff strengthening begins roughly two weeks later.

-- Post op week 8 to 12: --Active forward elevation of the arm and continued active rotational strengthen
+- Post-op week 8 to 12: --Active forward elevation of the arm and continued active rotational strengthen

-- Post op week 12 to 16: --Light functional use of the arm with continued strengthening and stretching
+- Post-op week 12 to 16: --Light functional use of the arm with continued strengthening and stretching

-- Post op week 20 to 24: --Resumption of nearly normal arm use with avoidance of stressful activities for up to one year.
+- Post-op week 20 to 24: --Resumption of nearly normal arm use with avoidance of stressful activities for up to one year.

 Realistic expectations are important in planning return to normal daily activities as well as sports or work.
 Rotator cuff tear size is highly predictive in return to heavy lifting; especially overhead or at arms reach.
-Often jobs must be modified for many months, or a new vocation found, when large tears prevent return to activities which may provoke re-tear of the cuff.
+Often jobs must be modified for many months, or a new vocation found, when large tears prevent a return to activities which may provoke re-tear of the cuff.